AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-catalog-data-sync.md

 ## Issue

-Your catalog data is not synchronized correctly, or a new product was added but is not appearing in search results.
+Your catalog data is not synchronized correctly, or a new product was added but does not appear in search results.

 >[!NOTE]
 >